charlesreid1-docker/pod-charlesreid1/README.md

 $ docker-compose up
 ```

-If you want to rebuild the images (if you changed the Dockerfile),
+If you want to rebuild the images before starting them
+(i.e., if you changed the Dockerfile and want to rebuild the
-use the `--build` flag:
+Docker image), use the `--build` flag:

 ```
 $ docker-compose up --build